DevNahidHasan/untold-stories/README.md

 - **Browse All Stories**: View a dynamic, card-based feed of all shared stories from the community

+- **Pagination**: Efficiently browse through stories with pagination on homepage, search results, and user dashboard pages

 - **User Dashboard**: Personal dashboard to manage your profile and view your activity

 - **Complete Anonymity**: Posted stories are anonymous to the system - no direct link between user accounts and their stories in the database